 About the Author

-Padre Will, in real life, is the Rev'd Dr. William Ingle-Gillis , the Leader (Rector) of the Beechwood Ministry Area in Newport, Wales, and the parish priest for the Church of St. John the Evangelist in particular.
+Padre Will, in real life, is the Rev'd Dr. William Ingle-Gillis , a priest in the Heart of Monmouthshire Ministry Area en South Wales, and Assistant Director of Vocations for Monmouth Diocese.
 A Texan, with Georgia roots as well, Father Will moved to the U.K. in 1996, and was ordained nearly 20 years ago.
 All of his parish ministry has happened in South Wales.

 As a priest in the liberal catholic tradition of the Anglican church, he believes in the seven sacraments, the apostolic succession, the liturgy, equal marriage, generosity and goodness towards all who cross our thresholds, regardless of whether they themselves believe in God, regardless of their sexuality, their gender, their past life ... regardless of anything.
 All are welcome.